Literature / Guild Hunter

 - Vampire Hunter: Organized by the Hunter's Guild, their main task is to bring back alive those vampires foolish enough to think they can escape their contract to their Angelic masters for punishment.
 Lethal force is only used in extreme cases, or to hunt down the few who have given in to their bloodlust.

 - The best Hunters are the "Hunter-Born" like Elena, who are stronger and faster than normal humans, and can track vampires by their scent like two-legged bloodhounds.

 - Who Wants to Live Forever?: Many humans are eager to become vampires, because they want eternal life and eternal youth.
-But for the angels and already-"Made" vampires, boredom starts to set in after a few centuries...or millenia.
-Angels have the option of hibernating for centuries (or millenia) in a near-comatose state, which they simply call "the Sleep".
+But for the angels and already-"Made" vampires, boredom starts to set in after a few centuries...or millennia.
+Angels have the option of hibernating for centuries (or millennia) in a near-comatose state, which they simply call "the Sleep".
 Vampires do not have this option.

 - Wild Child: Naasir was this, and he's only gotten wilder with age.
 Justified, since he was Made by merging a young human boy and a white tiger cub.